hkdb/dbrave/README.md

 ## OpenVPN

 There are many ways to accomplish this including manually executing the openvpn command inside the container.
-What I usually do is put a script along with associating credentials into a VPN folder in the homedir and then just using a simple alias to kick off the VPNs.
+What I usually do is put a script along with associating ovpn & creds files into a VPN folder in the homedir and then just using a simple alias on the host to kick off the VPNs.

 ## UPDATING